kubedb/docs/docs/guides/kafka/reconfigure/kafka-topology.md

 > **Note:**

-In this section, we are going to create a Kafka object specifying `spec.configSecret` field to apply this custom configuration.
+In this section, we are going to create a Kafka object specifying `spec.configuration.secretName` field to apply this custom configuration.
 Below is the YAML of the `Kafka` CR that we are going to create,

 ```yaml
 apiVersion: kubedb.com/v1